Think nursery rhymes and you're probably thinking of Mother Goose rhymes.

 Iona Opie is the acknowledged authority on all things Mother Goose and this hard-cover book, edited by Opie, is really lovely.
 It contains over 60 of the best Mother Goose rhymes organised into four chapters of large, toddler-friendly type.
 The gorgeous water-colour illustrations and larger format of this 108-page book make it especially good for babies.
 This book too would make a great gift for a newborn or a wonderful first-birthday present.

 The Original Mother Goose

-This hardcover book is a delight.
-It contains over 300 rhymes, including all the traditional rhymes plus a few of the rarer ones too.
-The illustrations and format are traditional, in keeping with the original rhymes.
-The rhymes haven't been translated into modern English so you may have to explain some of the old English words.
-What a great opportunity to extend your child's vocabulary!
+This hardcover book is honestly a delight.
+It contains over 300 rhymes, including all the traditional Mother Goose Nursery rhymes plus a few of the rarer ones too.
+The illustrations and format are traditional, in keeping with the spirit of the original rhymes.
+The rhymes haven't been translated into modern English which means they might be a little harder for young children to understand.
+You may have to explain some of the old English words but what a great opportunity that presents to extend your child's vocabulary!

 Mother Goose Remembers

 This is a well-chosen collection of traditional rhymes, poems and songs.
 It's a hardcover book, with 64 pages and a total of 46 rhymes and songs, plus a bonus sing-along CD.
 All the old favourites are included and the illustrations are gorgeous - photos of hand-sewn designs, using antique fabrics, felt, beads, braids, lace, buttons, and bric-a-brac.
 This is a great, inexpensive choice for a young child.

 Opie, I; & Opie, P. (1997).
 The Oxford Dictionary of Nursery Rhymes.
 Oxford: Oxford University Press.

 Bryant, P.E; Bradley, L; Maclean, M; Crossland, J. (1989).
 Nursery Rhymes, Phonological Skills and Reading.
 Journal of Child Language, 16(2), 407-428.